sangramsinghg/portfolio_diversifier/README.md

 ![Command Line Usage](Images/command_line_usage.png)

 * NOTE: the user needs to run the portfolio_diversifier_ui.py before running the dash below
-* NOTE: The dash needs to be run after forecasting function has been run in the portfolio_diversifier_ui.py
+* NOTE: The dash needs to be run after "Forecast using Monte Carlo" function (as shown in the output above) has been run in the portfolio_diversifier_ui.py

 To launch web output using Dash:
 ```python